 wp-purge-cache

-Reload the page in your browser (Ctrl/Cmd+F5).
-After this the opening site should have an empty WordPress site with default theme!
+Reload the site in your browser (Ctrl/Cmd+F5).
+The browser should then open a clean WordPress site with the default theme!